A BRIEF HISTORY OF CLOTHES

 Not surprisingly given the hot climate Egyptians wore only light clothing.
 Men wore a loincloth and a kind of kilt.
 Women wore dresses with shoulder straps.
 Clothes were made of linen or cotton.

-Later in Egyptian history clothes became more elaborate and colourful.
+Later in Egyptian history clothes became more elaborate and colorful.

 Egyptian's shaved their hair and wore wigs.
 Children had their heads shaved to prevent lice (although they usually had a braid left at the side of their heads).
 It was normal for children to go naked.